 Driving offences and penalties in France

-Publié par Eplaque - 6 min de lecture ⏳
+Publié par Benoit Ginet-6 min de lecture ⏳

 Before registering your car in France, it is good to get familiar with driving rules and driving offences penalties in France.
 If many things might be similar to your country, you will also find out that there are differences.
 Drink driving offence code and penalties, how does the fine system work, how to pay… Let’s dive right now into those subjects.

-And about the obligation or not to own the international driving permit in France, click on the link to read our articled dedicated to that subject.
+And about the obligation or not to own an international driving permit in France, click on the link to read our article dedicated to that subject.

 Driving offences and penalties in France in a nutshell